/ Montezuma's Revenge

 Montezuma's Revenge

-17 April 2006 Healthcare, LIVING, Interviews & Editorials 24
+17 April 2006 LIVING, Healthcare, Interviews & Editorials 24

 Many people who travel to the Yucatan or contemplate living here worry about the water.
 Almost every guide book and travel web site, and even the U.S. State Department, caution not to drink the water in Mexico or risk being yet another victim of the dreaded "Montezuma's Revenge", commonly known to those in the great white north as diarrhea.
 While there is no one-size-fits-all answer to any health issue, we'd like our readers to know our "up close and personal" experiences here.